EntropyQuality/galactic-glow/README.md

 ## Changelog 📅

+- 0.1.5 (2023-10-12): Improved syntax highlighting for multiple characters; Improved the README manual for installing fonts and advanced linux integration"
 - 0.1.4 (2023-10-12): Improved syntax highlighting for all the characters.
 - 0.1.3 (2023-10-12): Color changes to Darth Invader and Luke Skywriter theme for better syntax highlighting and menu navigation - improved the colors to align more with the character; Minor changes to Boba Fret and Mace Windstorm | Extended range of colors for syntax highlighting
 - 0.1.2 (2023-10-12): Minor changes to README.md file